InfoSecInnovations/concierge/README.md

 ## Usage: development environment

-Complete one of the installation methods above
+Complete one of the installation methods above.

+Make sure to read the [Contribution Guide](CONTRIBUTING.md) to find out more about coding style enforcement and commit etiquette!

 ### Visual Studio Code